RobiNN1/PF/themes/Material/README.md

 - Light and Dark mode
 - Social Networks Admin
 - Built-in Footer Panels with Excluding
-- Ability to choose Image logo or Text logo in menu
+- Ability to choose Image logo or text logo in menu

-Theme requires PHPFusion 9.03.90 and above.

 ![Preview](screenshot.png)